Kenwood Library Policy

 Overdues, Lost, Damaged Materials – If a student repeatedly fails to return overdue materials they may be billed for lost materials and their checkout privileges may be blocked until payment is made.
 Students, parents, and teachers are asked to use care in their handling of library materials.
 Ms. Larson discusses this at the beginning of the year with all students.
 Students are expected to pay for any lost or damaged library materials.
 A student will not be able to check out further books until s/he has taken responsibility for the lost or damaged title.

-Should a fifth grade student not return books or pay for damaged books before commencement, they may not attend the end of the year dance.
-Furthermore, their borrowing privileges at middle school will be suspended until they have accounted for the materials.
+Should a fifth grade student not return books, their borrowing privileges at middle school will be suspended until they have accounted for the materials.

 The standard lending period for all materials is one week.
 Students in kindergarten and first grade are asked to return materials the day before they come to the library.
 Students may not check out materials for other students.
 The student who checked out the materials is personally responsible for returning them.